-The conversion of the alcohols to kerosene in the ATJ process is not yet commercial, but demonstration plants are currently operated and flight tests with resulting kerosene have been made.
+The conversion of 1G ethanol to ATJ-SPK- is not yet commercial, but demonstration plants are currently operated and flight tests with resulting kerosene have been made.
 It can be expected that ATJ will be an important process for the future production of alternative aviation fuels.
-Within the BIOFIT project a case study is conducted by DBFZ and Swedish Biofuels on the benefits of integrating the ATJ technology with existing 1G bioethanol plants.
-An estimation predicts, that retrofitting of all ethanol plants worldwide with a subsequent

-ATJ-process could produce around 20% of the aviation industries annual demand for aviation fuels (Reals, 2012).
+Within the BIOFIT project a case study has been conducted by a team led by DBFZ and in cooperation with Swedish Biofuels on the benefits of integrating the ATJ-SKA technology with existing 1G bioethanol plants.
+An estimation predicts, that retrofitting of all ethanol plants worldwide with a subsequent ATJ-process could produce around 20% of the aviation industries annual demand for aviation fuels (Reals, 2012).